Invitational Fellowships for Research in Japan

 3. That the applicant (host researcher) and candidate have established contact in advance and created a concrete activity plan.

-Please refer to the Application Guidelines website.
+Please refer to the Application Guidelines (Open Call) page.

 Based on the document review scores, applications are referred for panel review, through which a specified number of applicants are selected in each of the panel review section.